Union City School

-Union City School, also known as West Side Middle School, is a historic school building located at Union City, Randolph County, Indiana.
+Union City School, also known as West Side Middle School, is a historic school building located at Union City, Indiana.
 It was designed by the architecture firm of Mahurin & Mahurin and built in 1920–1921.
 It is a two-story, brick building with Bungalow / American Craftsman design elements.
 It has a U-shaped plan that surrounds a central auditorium.
 It simple classical ornamentation including round arches with and multi-coursed brick work.
 It remained in use as a school until 2003.

 It was added to the National Register of Historic Places in 2010.